dekarrin/ictiobus/docs/fishi-usage.md

 text, regardless of what action it takes for it.
 The following directives can be specified for a pattern:

-* `%token CLASS` - Lex a token of class `CLASS` whose text is the match. `CLASS` must not have whitespace in it and can have any characters, but any letters should be lower-case to distinguish from non-terminals in later stages of the frontend.
+* `%token CLASS`       - Lex a token of class `CLASS` whose text is the match.
+                       `CLASS` must not have whitespace in it and can have any characters, but any letters should be lower-case to distinguish from non-terminals in later stages of the frontend.

-* `%human HUMAN-NAME` - Used with `%token CLASS`; cannot be used on its own.
-Gives the token class the human-readable name `HUMAN-NAME` in error and diagnostic output. `HUMAN-NAME` can have any characters in it at all.
+* `%human HUMAN-NAME`  - Use the the human-readable name `HUMAN-NAME` to refer to the associated token class in error and diagnostic output.
+Must be used in an entry that also has a `%token CLASS`; cannot be used on its own. `HUMAN-NAME` can have any characters in it at all.
+Applies to all cases where `CLASS` tokens are lexed, even if only defined for one.
+If multiple distinct human names are given to the same class, the last one defined is used.

+* `%discard`           - Take no action with the matched text and continue scanning.
+Mutually exclusive with `%token` and `%stateshift`.

+* `%priority PRIORITY` - Treat the pattern as having the given priority number, with bigger numbers being higher priority.
+All patterns are priority `0` by default.
+Can be used with any other directive in this list.
+If two patterns are of the same priority and both match, if one results in matching more source text, the lexer will use that pattern, otherwise the one defined first in the spec is used.

+* `%stateshift STATE`  - Exit the current state and enter state `STATE`.
+All knowledge of the prior state is discarded.
+The only way to return to it is with another `%stateshift` defined for that state (or one defined in the default state).
+It is not possible to return to the default state after leaving it.
+If both `%stateshift` and `%token` are declared for a matched pattern, the lexer will first lex the token in the current state, then shift to the new state.

 Lexers provided by Ictiobus have a simple state mechanism.
 By default, they will only use the default state and are effectively stateless.
 State functionality